oceannik/deployment-strategies/README.md

 ### configure_service_access

 Fetches the port of the service's container, generates a new nginx config file for the service and checks the syntax of the created config file.
 This role allows the container to be exposed to the Internet under a domain set by the user.
 Depending on the user configuration, the container will be hosted using *https*, or *http* only.

+### check_service_status

+Checks whether the published service container is active by sending an HTTP GET request checking whether the returned status code was 200.
+This check is performed 6 times with a delay of 5 seconds, which means that the application has 30 seconds to get configured.